 What Does the Light On My Dashboard Mean?June 22, 2022

-It probably comes as no surprise that when a light pops up on your dashboard, as much as you may want to run and hide, you want to pay attention to it.
+“What does the light on my dashboard mean?”
+It probably comes as no surprise that when a light pops up on your dashboard, as much as you may want to run and hide, you should pay attention to it.
 But it’s likely that some lights on your dashboard are unfamiliar to you and may initially cause you to panic.
 You may find yourself thinking:

 - How important is this warning light?